schliepk/UMM_CSCI_4453_Lab_3/README.md

 In today's lab we are going to get to know more about the `SELECT` statement and a bit about Database Design Theory.
 At this point you should be able to do `SELECT`s that involve multiple tables and join them together with a `WHERE` clause, or explicitly with a `LEFT` or `RIGHT JOIN`.
 You should also be able to do some nontrivial filtering involving the `WHERE` clause.

-At the moment each of you should have a toy version of the inventory table and a toy version of the prices table.
-This lab will require SEVERAL tables so we'll do it in groups, and you only need **ONE copy per group**.
-You will have to be sure to tell me on Canvas where to look for your data so submit that information on Canvas along with the other necessary files (see below and the [Checklist](#checklist-of-what-to-do)).
-You can work in a database already created by one of your group members, or you could create a new DB for this group.
-Either way make sure you `GRANT` everyone in the group full privileges on that database so the whole group can work on the project equally.

-You are going to be making several tables to play with, so just in case you make a few mistakes and don't want to `DROP` the table and start over have a look at [the MariaDB documentation on _altering_ tables](https://mariadb.com/kb/en/library/alter-table/) before continuing.
-(You don't really know what an index is yet, but you will soon, so don't worry about that.)
+You are going to be making several tables to play with, so just in case you make a few mistakes and don't want to `DROP` the table and start over use the method we talked about last week where you can make a copy of the table as a backup.

 As you play with the following commands think about what it would take to design a database application that would be used by a store.
 Such an application would need to be able to keep track of what happens at each cash register and have a back-office function that allowed reports about sales and the current inventory.